About Chinese Therapeutic Massage

 Gua Sha: a therapy in Traditional Chinese Medicine that uses a smooth edged tool (traditionally jade or quartz; sometimes a ceramic spoon) to scrape areas of the body to promote Qi and blood circulation for loosening tight muscles, decreasing inflammation and providing pain relief.
 It may also be used on facial muscles to tone the skin, often with cosmetic acupuncture.

-NOTE: Redbird Nest Acupuncture provides bodywork sessions for those patients who would like to experience the benefits of these therapeutic bodywork modalities without acupuncture.
+NOTE: Redbird Nest Acupuncture provides “Bodywork-Only” sessions for those patients who would like to experience the benefits of these therapeutic bodywork modalities without acupuncture.
 You can book a CTG (Cupping-Tui Na-Gua Sha) session and select length of time desired.

 Tui Na/Chinese Massage